 Platters and party supplies: paper napkins, plates, forks, knives, etc…

 Keep all the party supplies together for quick inventory for your next party.
 Using something like this to stand up the platters makes it easier to retrieve with less risk of injuring yourself when getting the platter from the bottom.

 These items are usually not used often.
 Place them in one location in your pantry.
 Not too high if they are heavy.
 If you have wire shelving in your pantry, these plastic shelf liners will help keep your small appliances from falling into the openings.

 Buy extra supplies to save money and store these items in your pantry.
 Some items that last for weeks are cereal, snacks, herbs, spices, extra juice, water, soda, and condiments.

 Now, where should you place these items?

-And, finally, remember that each pantry should be designed for each family.
+And finally, remember that each pantry should be designed for each family.
 No one pantry will be the same.
 The goal is to make the pantry easy to get what you want and maintain the system.
-If your pantry isn't easy to maintain, then it should be modified and simplified.
-Think simply and don't worry about making it supper categorized.
+If your pantry isn't easy to maintain, it should be modified and simplified.
+Think simply, and don't worry about making it supper categorized.
 I hope this helps you get your pantry organized.

 Let's continue the conversation; please share your tips on organizing your pantry in the comments below.
 I would love to hear from you.